a-gondolkodas-orome/durer-jatekok/README.md

 ### Game end, determining winner

-When ending the turn, specify the game state with an object `{ newBoard, isGameEnd: false }` or `{ newBoard, isGameEnd: true, winnerIndex: null/0/1 }`
+When ending the turn, specify the game state with an object `{ nextBoard, isGameEnd: false }` or `{ nextBoard, isGameEnd: true, winnerIndex: null/0/1 }`

 If the winner can be determined from who moved last before the game ended, it is enough to pass `winnerIndex: null`.